GageGabaldon/CS386-Team-Project/Deliverables/D2_Requirements.md

 Priority Level: Medium
 Time Estimate: 13hrs

-6. As a tester, I want to be able to provide feedback and suggest ideas for the game so that I can help create a better more immersive game.
+6. As a developer, I want to be to create interesting gameplay choices so that I can bring an immersive and creative experience to the user.

-Priority Level: Low
+Priority Level: High
-Time Management: 5hrs
+Time Management: ?

 ###8.
 Trello